wdi-sg/gitbook-2019/05-express/express-intro/04views.md

 npm install express-react-views react react-dom
 ```

-Then, prepare this directory structure on your `node` project.
+Then, prepare this directory structure on your `node` project:

+Run these two commands: `mkdir views` `touch views/home.jsx` to create this structure:

 ```
 .